B. K. S. Iyengar: Family

-In 1943, Iyengar married 16-year-old Ramamani in a marriage that was arranged by their parents in the usual Indian manner.
+In 1943, Iyengar married 16-year-old Ramamani in a marriage that was arranged by their parents.
 He said of their marriage: "We lived without conflict as if our two souls were one."
 Together, they raised five daughters and a son.
 Ramamani died in 1973 aged 46; Iyengar named his yoga institute in Pune, the Ramamani Iyengar Memorial Yoga Institute, after her.

 Both Iyengar's eldest daughter Geeta (1944–2018) and his son Prashant have become internationally known teachers in their own right.
 His other children are Vanita, Sunita, Suchita, and Savita.
 Geeta, having worked extensively on yoga for women, published Yoga: A Gem for Women (2002); Prashant is the author of several books, including A Class after a Class: Yoga, an Integrated Science (1998), and Yoga and the New Millennium (2008).
 Since Geeta's death, Prashant has served as the director of the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune.
 Iyengar's granddaughter, Abhijata Sridhar Iyengar, trained for a number of years under his tutelage, and is now a teacher both at the Institute in Pune and internationally.

 Iyengar died on 20 August 2014 in Pune, aged 95.

 Legacy

 3 October 2005 was declared as "B.K.S.
 Iyengar Day" by the San Francisco Board of Supervisors.
 Anthropologist Joseph S. Alter of the University of Pittsburgh stated that Iyengar "has by far had the most profound impact on the global spread of yoga."
 In June 2011, he was presented with a commemorative stamp issued in his honour by the Beijing branch of China Post.
 At that time there were over thirty thousand Iyengar yoga students in 57 cities in China.

-The noun "Iyengar", short for "Iyengar Yoga", is defined by Oxford Dictionaries as "a type of Hatha yoga focusing on the correct alignment of the body, making use of straps, wooden blocks, and other objects as aids in achieving the correct postures."
+The noun "Iyengar", short for "Iyengar Yoga", is defined by Oxford Dictionaries as "a type of ashtanga yoga focusing on the correct alignment of the body, making use of straps, wooden blocks, and other objects as aids in achieving the correct postures."

 On 14 December 2015, what would have been Iyengar's 97th birthday, he was honoured with a Google Doodle.
 It was shown in India, North America, much of Europe, Russia, and Indonesia.
 Yogacharya B.K.S.
 Iyengar: Uniting Through Yoga, a documentary film by Vishaal Desai, was released on his birth centenary in 2018.
 Leap of Faith (2008), another documentary film by Aditi Makim and Valentina Trivedi, covered his life from childhood to adulthood and the hurdles he faced in his career.

 Currently, thousands of yoga instructors are CIYTs (Certified Iyengar Yoga Teachers), accounting for over 1100 in just the United States.